ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 leveraging existing work can significantly accelerate your progress and allow you to focus on your unique contributions to the field.

-## The bitter lesson 2: Check public datasets first before simulating your own data
+#### The bitter lesson 2: Check public datasets first before simulating your own data

+When starting my project, I eagerly created a custom dataset, spending months on complex simulations for synthetic data.
+This decision led to unforeseen challenges:

+1. **Time consumption**: Creating and validating synthetic data, especially for causal inference with intricate confounding interactions, was unexpectedly time-consuming.

+2. **Reinventing the wheel**: I later discovered several public datasets with various covariates and ground truth causal effects that could have served my needs with minimal modifications.

+In hindsight, investigating existing public datasets first would have been beneficial:

+- **Extensive resources**: Many fields have well-established, high-quality public datasets.
+- **Time-saving**: Allows faster initiation of actual research.
+- **Comparability**: Enables direct comparison with existing work.
+- **Community support**: Often includes documentation, preprocessing scripts, and benchmarks.

+Creating your own dataset isn't always wrong, especially for initial small-scale hypothesis testing.
+However, consider public datasets when scaling up your research.
-## The bitter lesson 3: Don't be afraid to ask for help
+#### The bitter lesson 3: Don't be afraid to ask for help

-## The bitter lesson 4: Don't be afraid to change the codes provided by your advisor
+#### The bitter lesson 4: Don't be afraid to change the codes provided by your advisor

-## The bitter lesson 5: Keep a daily log of your experiments
+#### The bitter lesson 5: Keep a daily log of your experiments

-## The bitter lesson 6: Instead of topdown approach, start with the simplest model first
+#### The bitter lesson 6: Instead of topdown approach, start with the simplest model first